[Moderate revision–posted 9/12/22 (replaces 1/26/21 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish responsibility and policy regarding staff appointments.
 Faculty appointments are covered in Section 32, Academic Policies (Faculty), of Texas Tech University's Operating Policies and Procedures.

-REVIEW: This OP will be reviewed in September of odd-numbered years by the Managing Director of Human Resources with substantive revisions forwarded to the Chief of Staff for the President.
+REVIEW: This OP will be reviewed in May of even-numbered years by the Associate Vice President for Human Resources with substantive revisions forwarded to the Vice President for Administration and Chief of Staff for the President.

-Texas Tech University will not discriminate in employment actions against any employee or applicant for employment because of race, color, religion, sex, age, disability, national origin, Vietnam Era or Special Disabled Veteran status, genetic information, or an individual's refusal to submit to a genetic test, and in keeping with the state and federal laws and the Regents' Rules for Texas Tech University.
-While sexual orientation is not a protected category under state or federal law, it is Texas Tech University's policy not to discriminate in employment decisions on this basis.
-Please refer to OP 40.04, Sexual Orientation and Gender Identity Non-discrimination Policy.
+Texas Tech University will not discriminate in employment actions against any employee or applicant for employment because of race, color, religion, sex, sexual orientation, gender identity, age, disability, national origin, status as a protected veteran, genetic information, an individual's refusal to submit to a genetic test, or any other legally protected category, class, or characteristic while keeping with the state and federal laws and the Regents' Rules for Texas Tech University.

 All appointments are subject to the following conditions: